PoisotLab/ms_networkary_classifiers/README.md

 linearly in $]0, 0.5]$, which is within the range of usually observed connectance values for empirical food webs.
 Note that at this point, there is no food web model to speak of; rather, the confusion matrix we discuss can be obtained for any classification task.
+Based on the previous discussion, the desirable properties for a measure of classifier success should be: an increase with classifier skill, especially at low bias; a hump-shaped response to bias, especially at high skill, and ideally center around $\text{logit}(b)=0$; an increase with prevalence up until equiprevalence is reached.

 ![Consequences of changing the classifier skills ($s$) and bias ($s$) for a connectance $\rho=0.15$, on accuracy, $F_1$, postive predictive value, and